BetterDiscord/docs/docs/plugins/tutorials/bundling.md

 }
 ```

 Now if you were to build this and open your settings panel, you would get an error saying `React is not defined`.
 That's because `babel-loader` using `React.createElement` and not `BdApi.React.createElement`.
-There's two ways to get around this, the easiest is to just put `const React = BdApi.React;` at the top of your component file.
+There are two ways to get around this, the easiest is to just put `const React = BdApi.React;` at the top of your component file.
 That's fine for a single file, but as your plugin expands it becomes very tedious.
 You can solve this with one small adjustment to the `.babelrc`.

 ```json:line-numbers [.babelrc]
 {